Sir Tristram Beresford, 1st Bt.1

 1. [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
 1900); reprint, Gloucester, U.K.: Alan Sutton Publishing, 1983), volume IV, page 199.
 Hereinafter cited as The Complete Baronetage.

-Sir Henry Campbell De La Poer Beresford-Peirse, 5th Bt.1
+Sir Henry Campbell de La Poer Beresford-Peirse, 5th Bt.1

 M, #41762, b.
 24 April 1905, d.
 11 August 1972

-Sir Henry Campbell De La Poer Beresford-Peirse, 5th Bt. was born on 24 April 1905.1 He was the son of Sir Henry Bernard de la Poer Beresford-Peirse, 4th Bt. and Lady Mabel Marjorie Campbell.1 He married Margaret Grant, daughter of Frank Morrison Seafield Grant, on 19 April 1932.
+Sir Henry Campbell de La Poer Beresford-Peirse, 5th Bt. was born on 24 April 1905.1 He was the son of Sir Henry Bernard de la Poer Beresford-Peirse, 4th Bt. and Lady Mabel Marjorie Campbell.1 He married Margaret Grant, daughter of Frank Morrison Seafield Grant, on 19 April 1932.
 He died on 11 August 1972 at age 67.1

-Sir Henry Campbell De La Poer Beresford-Peirse, 5th Bt. was educated at Eton College, Eton, Berkshire, England.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, in 1927 with a Bachelor of Arts (B.A.).1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, in 1929 with a Bachelor of Science in Forestry (B.Sc.).1 He gained the rank of Major in the service of the Lovat Scouts.1 He fought in the Second World War.1 He was invested as a Fellow, Royal Society of Edinburgh (F.R.S.E.).1 He succeeded to the title of 5th Baronet Beresford, of Bagnall, co.
-Waterford [U.K., 1814] on 14 May 1949.1 He was invested as a Companion, Order of the Bath (C.B.) in 1957.1 He was Director-General of the Forestry Commission between 1962 and 1968.1 He adopted Mary Spiers in January 1965.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1927 with a Bachelor of Arts (B.A.)1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1929 with a Bachelor of Science in Forestry (B.Sc.)1 He gained the rank of Major in the Lovat Scouts.1 He fought in the Second World War.1 He was appointed Fellow, Royal Society of Edinburgh (F.R.S.E.)1 He succeeded as the 5th Baronet Beresford, of Bagnall, co.
+Waterford [U.K., 1814] on 14 May 1949.1 He was appointed Companion, Order of the Bath (C.B.) in 1957.1 He was Director-General of the Forestry Commission between 1962 and 1968.1 He adopted Mary Spiers in January 1965.1

-Children of Sir Henry Campbell De La Poer Beresford-Peirse, 5th Bt. and Margaret Grant
+Children of Sir Henry Campbell de La Poer Beresford-Peirse, 5th Bt. and Margaret Grant

 Citations